akabikov/snoutbook/README.md

 # SnoutBook

-> Single-page catalogue with a list of items and individual items cards
+> Single-page catalog with a list of items and individual item cards

 ## Table of contents